-Amendments the requirements for classification and measurement of financial assets.
-Recognition of credit losses are to no longer be dependent on the credit union first identifying a credit loss event.
-The credit union will consider a broader range of information when assessing credit risk and measuring expected credit losses including past experience of historical losses for similar financial instruments.
-The rules for hedge accounting have been overhauled to better reflect the credit union's underlying risk management activities in the financial statements.
+Furthermore, AASB 9 introduces a new impairment model based on expected credit losses.
+Recognition of credit losses are to no longer be dependent on the Credit Union first identifying a credit loss event.
+The Credit Union will consider a broader range of information when assessing credit risk and measuring expected credit losses including past experience of historical losses for similar financial instruments.